 We are called to ‘please God’ (1 Thessalonians 4v1esv) but how are we meant to do this?
 What is it that God finds pleasing?

 The good news is that this is why Jesus came.
-He lived, died & rose again so that through faith in him we can be forgiven of all our sinful displeasure & dishonouring lack of joy in God, and be given Jesus’ righteousness as our own.
+He lived, died, rose again and ascended back to heaven, so that through faith in him we can be totally forgiven of all our sinful displeasure & dishonouring lack of joy in God, and be given Jesus’ righteousness as our own.

-To be given Jesus’ righteousness, is to be given his record of rightly relating to or correctly valuing God.
+To be given Jesus’ righteousness, is to be given his record of rightly relating to, or correctly valuing God.
 That is, we are given Jesus’ perfect record of total pleasure in God, and so declared 100% pleasing to God 100% of the time, just as Jesus himself is!
 Therefore we are brought back to God, enabled to come into his presence and to take pleasure in him, to the honour of his name and delight of his heart.